 Halifax Burger Week has been postponed until June.

-Casino Nova Scotia has postponed The Clairvoyants and Loverboy shows, new dates are TBA.
+Casino Nova Scotia has postponed and cancelled several shows.
 Terry Fator has been rescheduled for Aug.
-22. In addition, My Bonny – An All Star Tribute to Laura Smith has been cancelled
+22.

 Symphony Nova Scotia has cancelled the remaining concerts in its 2019/20 season

 The Canadian Museum of Immigration at Pier 21 is closed until further notice.